-In addition to providing pension benefits, under Chapter 32A of the Massachusetts General Laws, the Commonwealth is required to provide certain health care and life insurance benefits ("other post-employment benefits" or "OPEB") for retired employees of the Commonwealth, housing authorities, redevelopment authorities and certain other governmental agencies.
-Substantially all of the Commonwealth's employees may become eligible for these benefits if they reach retirement age while working for the Commonwealth.
-Eligible retirees are required to contribute a specified percentage of the health care / benefit costs which are comparable to contributions required from employees.
+In addition to providing pension benefits, the Commonwealth is required, under Chapter 32A of the Massachusetts General Laws, to provide certain health care and life insurance benefits ("other post-employment benefits" or "OPEB") for retired employees of the Commonwealth, as well as retired employees of housing authorities, redevelopment authorities and certain other governmental agencies (offline agencies).
+Substantially all of the Commonwealth's employees may become eligible for these benefits if they reach retirement age and eligibility while working for the Commonwealth.
+Eligible retirees are required to contribute a specified percentage of the health care / benefit costs which is comparable to contributions required from employees.
 The Commonwealth is reimbursed for the cost of benefits to retirees of the eligible authorities and non-state agencies.
 (Although, as noted above, the Commonwealth is required to pay pensions to retired municipal teachers, the Commonwealth has no OPEB obligations with respect to retired municipal teachers.)